National Cemetery Administration

 Military Funeral Honors

 Each veteran interred at Sacramento Valley National Cemetery is authorized a military funeral honors detail consisting of at least two uniformed personnel from the veteran's branch of service to fold and present the flag and play "Taps", upon request of the family or funeral home.
 Your local funeral director can assist you with arranging for these honors.
 If you are not utilizing a funeral home, please wait until after you have scheduled with the National Cemetery Scheduling Office (see "Schedule a Burial" above), and you have a date and time for burial to request military honors from the Branch of Service of the veteran.
-NOTE: The three rifle volley salute is generally not provided by the Department of Defense for veterans unless they died on active duty.
-The Air Force, however, currently provides a rifle volley for retirees.
-The firing of the three rifle volley salute is available for all other retirees and veterans only upon request of the family by contacting 415-619-9554 or by visiting Service Veterans of Northern California Volunteer Honor Guard.
-The services of the SVNCHG are performed at no cost to the family of the deceased.

-US Army (Sacramento Joint Forces Headquarters SJFQ): 916-854-3821
+U.S. Army (Sacramento Joint Forces Headquarters SJFQ): 916-854-3821

-US Marines: 866-826-3628 or 703-432-9524
+U.S. Marines: 866-826-3628 or 703-432-9524

-US Navy: 800-326-9631 or 619-556-7178 (or 9790) or 916-380-8449
+U.S. Navy: 800-326-9631 or 619-556-7178 (or 9790) or 916-380-8449

 For educational materials and additional information on this cemetery, please visit the Education section, located below.